 3M served as the exclusive supplier of earplugs to the U.S. Department of Defense from 2003 to 2015.
 The devices were standard issue for service people in the Army, Navy, Air Force, and Marines engaged in foreign conflicts during this time period.

 The lawsuit claimed that 3M’s fraud indirectly cost taxpayers by forcing them to cover the cost of:

-Moldex-Metric, Inc. (Moldex), a 3M competitor, filed its qui tam action against 3M in May 2016.
-A qui tam action is one in which a private party (referred to as a relator) brings an action on the government’s behalf under the False Claims Act.
+Moldex-Metric, Inc. (Moldex), a 3M competitor, filed its action against 3M in May 2016.
+A qui tam

-The Combat Arms Earplugs Version 2 (CAEv2) are hearing protection devices sporting an advanced design aimed at filtering peak level noises.
+The Combat Arms Earplugs Version 2 (CAEv2) are hearing protection devices with an advanced design to filter peak-level noises.
 They were developed with the specific purpose of shielding military personnel from the loud noises to which they are typically exposed, such as explosives, artillery, aircraft, guns, and so on.

 Without some way of protecting their ears during their recurring exposure to such high levels of noise, service men and women risk sustaining internal damage to their eardrums.
 When the eardrums are damaged in this manner, it can result in tinnitus and severe hearing impairment (SHI).

 This type of hearing loss during Operation Iraqi Freedom escalated to “staggering proportions,” according to the book, Listening to War: Sound, Music, Trauma, and Survival in Wartime Iraq by J. Martin Daughtry.
 The problem became so debilitating that the military deployed audiologists to address it.

 It seemed that the CAEv2 offered a solution.
 The Department of Defense (DOD) soon took note of the hearing protection devices and their unique, adaptive features—most importantly, their adaptive, dual ends.